nihilok/nihilok.github.io/_posts/2024-01-28-what-ive-learnt.md

         self.show_frame(Disclaimer)

     def show_frame(self, cont):
         frame = self.frames[cont]
         frame.tkraise()
 ```

-You can see that I was most likely very closely following some tutorial, by the way that most of my constants are conventionally named except the `title`!
+It's glaringly obvious that I was closely tracing a tutorial, especially with most of my constants named so conventionally—except for the `title`, of course!

-The next thing that jumps out is my lack of awareness/understanding of `self`.
-The reason that there are several class attributes set to None which are then later set to the value I want (e.g. `Pymp.var1 = str_var1`) is that I didn't know I could just refer to `self` when dealing with instances of classes.
-I find this hilarious now, but it is quite an interesting approach, I suppose, that I think most likely evolved from bashing my head against error messages and furiously Googling (but not well enough, clearly!) until something worked!
-After a couple of tweaks (below) there is nothing _too_ smelly about this code I suppose (in isolation at least), but I don't remember enough about Tkinter to say for sure if I would do it any differently from this "fixed" version:
+Another glaring oversight was my lack of understanding regarding `self`.
+The reason I ended up with multiple class attributes set to `None`, only to later assign desired values (e.g. `Pymp.var1 = str_var1`), was purely due to my ignorance of simply using `self` when working with class instances.
+It’s amusing to think back on this now, though it’s an odd yet interesting approach to programming, surely born from a mix of trial and error and relentless Googling (clearly not enough of the latter!).
+After some tweaking (see the refactored code below), I believe there’s nothing inherently wrong with that initial version of the code, but I simply can’t recall enough about Tkinter to definitively say how I’d approach it differently now:

 ```python
 class Pymp(tk.Tk):